-Picture a landscape of rolling sand hills 150 meters tall.
-Now, imagine they appear amid hundreds of acres of farmland.
-This is the view you’ll get of the Te Paki Sand Dunes in Northland, New Zealand.
 The heaping mounds are next to Lake Ngakaketa and highlight the region’s extreme ruggedness, with millions of tiny granules whipping around from the menacing winds.
 It’s quite the contrast from the tropical fruit farms and roaming sheep you’ll see on the drive up.

 A popular tourist attraction among adventure seekers, the Te Paki Sand Dunes are an alternative to the coast’s rolling waves.
 Surfing is the name of the game here, just like in the country’s popular beach towns of Raglan and Ahipara.
-Instead of skimming through barrels though, you’re bombing down mountains of sand.
+Instead of skimming through barrels, you’re bombing down mountains of sand.

 The true name of the sport is sandboarding, and while in some countries it might resemble snowboarding more, here it’s like a mix of sledding and boogie boarding.
 That’s probably because you’re lying on a bodyboard instead of strapped in at the ankles while flying downhill.
 Whatever you want to call it, at the end of the day it’s a cracking good time.

-Sandboard Hire | On the road up, you’ll see multiple hanging signs that say “Sand Boards for hire.”
+Sandboard Hire | On the road up, you’ll see multiple hanging signs that say “Sand Boards for Hire.”
 Just stop into one of those places to rent a board for the day.
 Most places I saw were advertising for $10.
+Temper your expectations, most of the boards are in fair conditions.

 ENTERING THE TE PAKI SAND DUNES